For a very long time, humans struggled to find effective techniques for preservation of food without ruining the quality of it.

 technologists, Nutritional therapists, Regulatory affairs officers, product

-development scientist, Quality manager are all jobs available in the private
+development scientists, and Quality managers are all jobs available in the private

 sector.